 SÍSIG has always been a part of Kapampángan culinary history.
 It may have been as old as the history of the Kapampángan nation itself.
 In 1732, Spanish friar Diego Bergaño recorded the existence of SÍSIG in his Vocabulario de la Lengua Pampanga.
 At that time, SÍSIG was a kind of salad with a spicy vinegar dressing or any sour snack that included unripe mangoes or guavas.
 Hence the term MÁNYÍSIG ‘to snack on something sour.’
 It was a delicacy once reserved for expectant mothers.
 It has always been difficult for pregnant women to keep down much needed nourishment in the first trimester of their pregnancy.
 SÍSIG, being sour, was believed to fight morning sickness and nausea that accompanies pregnancy.
 SÍSIG BÁBÎ ‘pork sísig’ was originally made of boiled pig’s ears and tail mixed with onions and dressed in spicy vinegar.
 It was believed that the cartilage in the pig’s ears and tail aid in the bone development of the child in the mother’s womb.

-According to many old timers, it was in the late 1960s that dancing halls, locally known as cabaret, began appearing on Henson Street.
+According to many Ángeles old timers, it was in the late 1960s that dancing halls, locally known as cabaret, began appearing on Henson Street.
 Enterprising ambulant vendors grilled barbecue on wooden pushcarts as fish ball vendors would do today.
-On the carts would be rows of sauces on tall cans.
-Many preferred the strong sugarcane vinegar spiked with chopped shallots, chili peppers, black pepper and salt, rather than the spicy sweet American style barbecue sauce.
-The men who prefer the strong spicy vinegar dip for their barbecue were known as MÁNYÍSIG and their vinegar-dipped barbecue as SÍSIG.
+On the carts would be rows of Tiltílan or dipping sauces on aluminium Bear Brand milk cans.
+Many preferred the strong sugarcane vinegar spiked with chopped shallots, chilli peppers, black pepper and salt, rather than the spicy sweet American style barbecue sauce.
+The men who prefer the strong spicy vinegar dip for their grilled meat were known as Mányísig and their vinegar-dipped grilled meat as Sísig.

-The dish known as SÍSIG BARBECUE was thus born this way, mostly grilled BALUGBUG BÁBÎ ‘pig’s ears’ served on an enamel plate with the strong spicy vinegar.
-Often times a customer would like his grilled pig’s ears SÍSIG mixed with “Bárbekyung Spare Parts,” that is, the discarded chicken parts that these enterprising vendors collected, grilled and sold: BALUNBALÚNAN ‘chicken gizzard,’ PÚSÛ ‘chicken heart,’ PALDÉWUT ‘chicken tail’ and ATÉ MANUK ‘chicken liver.’
-This became the usual SÍSIG BARBECUE mix sold by these barbecue vendors at Burgos Street.
+The dish known as Sísig Barbecue was thus born this way, mostly grilled Balugbug Bábî or pig’s ears served on an enamel plate with the strong spicy vinegar.
+Often times a customer would like his grilled pig’s ears Sísig mixed with “Bárbekyung Spare Parts,” that is, the discarded chicken parts that these enterprising vendors collected, grilled and sold ~ Balunbalúnan (chicken gizzard), Púsû (chicken heart), Até (chicken liver), and even Paldéwut (chicken tail).
+This became the usual Sísig Barbecue mix sold by these ambulant vendors at the empty lot between Burgos and Rizal Street.

 In the late 1960s, a huge fire broke out at the railroad crossing when a train collided with a North bound passenger bus.
 The wooden houses and squatter shanties by the railroad on Galicano Valdez Street were razed to the ground.
 After the debris was cleared in the 1970s, stalls were built instead and rented out.
 These became drinking places that sold barbecue as pulútan.
 The area was simply called Crossing, after the railroad crossing at its corner.

-Bápang Cadóc (Ricardo Dinio) of Barangay Agapito del Rosario was said to be the first on record to serve SÍSIG commercially at the Ángeles Railroad Crossing in the early 1970s.
-He was the owner of the first stall and rented out electricity to the other stalls since he alone had a contador ‘electric meter’ among all the stalls there at that time.
-According to the story, Bápang Cadóc’s regular customers were the livestock dealers from Pangasinan and Ilocos who, after selling all their merchandise in Manila, often stopped over at Angeles to have a good time before heading back to their provinces in the North.
-They were said to always complain that the only pulútan available in Angeles is BÁBÎ ‘pork.’
+Bápang Cadóc (Ricardo Dinio) of Barangay Agapito del Rosario was said to be the first on record to serve Sísig commercially at the Ángeles Railroad Crossing in the early 1970s.
+He was the owner of the first stall and rented out electricity to the other stalls since he alone had a contador (electric meter) among all the stalls there at that time.
+According to the story, Bápang Cadóc’s regular customers were the livestock dealers from Pangasinan and Ilocos who, after selling all their merchandise in Manila, often stopped over at Angeles to have a “good time” before heading back to their provinces in the North.
+They were said to always complain that the only pulútan available in Angeles is Bábî (pork).
 They missed their kilawên or raw goat meat in spicy vinegar, which they believed was an aphrodisiac.
-Bápang Cadóc convinced them that he has a pork dish that would make them forget their kilawên.
-He served them SÍSIG NINGNANG BALUGBUG BÁBÎ a.k.a.
-SÍSIG BARBECUE, which in his version was made of crunchy BALUGBUG BÁBÎ ‘pig’s ears’ which he grilled and finely chopped, mixing it with freshly chopped onions, red chilli peppers, salt, KALAMUNDING juice and a shot of ginebra.
-It became a hit with the Ilocano and Pangasinan merchants.
-Soon, even insurance agents from Manila were asking for Bápang Cadóc’s SÍSIG BARBECUE.
-It was only sometime that the curious locals began to wonder why Bápang Cadóc’s stall was always full and discovered his SÍSIG BARBECUE.
-Unfortunately, Bápang Cadóc met an untimely death in the late-1970s.
-It was Aling Lucing (Lucia Lagman Cunanan) in the nearby stall that absorbed Bápang Cadóc’s existing clientele.
-Bápang Cadoc was said to have given her his own recipe before he passed away.
+Bápang Cadóc convinced them that he has a pork dish that would make them forget their kilawên while in Ángeles.
+He served them Sísig Balugbug Bábî, that is chopped grilled pig’s ears, mixed with freshly chopped Lasúna (shallots), Lárang Linangis (bird’s eye chilli) and Kalamunding juice.
+To his more adventurous customers, he added more chilli and a shot of Ginebra (gin) into the mix.
+This became a hit among his customers from the North, but very soon, even insurance agents from Manila came asking for Bápang Cadóc’s Sísig Barbecue, the name popularised by the ambulant barbecue vendors around Burgos Street.

 Aling Lucing, however, decided to create her own version different from Bápang Cadoc’s.
-Instead of Cadoc’s usual BALUGBUG BÁBÎ ‘pig’s ears,’ Aling Lucing replaced it with the meatier BALÍNGIT BÁBÎ ‘pig’s cheeks’ for added volume.
-According to their story, Aling Lucing would obtain for free the discarded pig’s head at the abattoir in the former US Airforce Base at Clark.
-She simply called her dish SÍSIG.
+Instead of Balugbug Bábî (pig’s ears), Áling Lucing replaced it with the meatier Balíngit Bábî (pig’s cheeks) for added volume.
+In one of her interviews, Áling Lucing claimed to have obtained for free the discarded pig’s head at the abattoir in the former US Airforce Base at Clark.
+It was a beautiful story.
+However, many of the old employees at Clark refuted her claim by saying that there was no such abattoir within the US Base.
+Every foodstuff was flown in stateside and never locally butchered.

-It was none other than Benedicto Pámintuan, the brother of Angeles City’s former mayor Edgardo Pamintuan, who would solve this drawback from Aling Lucing’s SÍSIG.
-He decided to serve it on a sizzling plate!
-This was the birth of the SIZZLING SISIG we know today.
-Imang Lilay, Benedict’s mom, owned a restaurant in Sta.
-Mesa, Manila where she had a collection of sizzling platters.
-Benedict decided to borrow these and used them for his version of SÍSIG which he initially named, SÍSIG BENEDICT.
-People, however, simply called it SIZZLING SÍSIG.
+It was none other than Benedicto Pámintuan, the brother of Ángeles City’s former mayor Edgardo Pamintuan, who would solve this drawback from Aling Lucing’s Sísig.
+Benedicto decided to serve Sísig on a sizzling plate!
+This was the birth of the Sizzling Sísig we know today.

-SÍSIG also found its way to Manila in the early 1980s when Benedict’s mom, Imang Lilay, introduced his son’s dish at her restaurant in Sta.
+Sísig found its way to Manila in the early 1980s when Benedicto’s mom, Imang Lilay, introduced his son’s dish at her restaurant in Sta.
 Mesa, Manila.
-At the same time Dan Táyag, another Angeleño, also began serving SIZZLING SÍSIG at his Trellis Restaurant in Diliman, Quezon City.
-Adding ATÉ MANUK ‘chicken liver’ was a Táyag innovation to the evolution of SÍSIG BÁBÎ.
-Dan Táyag says it was reminiscent of the 1960s SÍSIG BARBECUE with chicken “spare parts” that was popular in the 1960s at Henson and Burgos Street.
+At the same time Dan Táyag, another Ángeleño, also began serving Sizzling Sísig at his Trellis Restaurant in Diliman, Quezon City.
+Adding Até Manuk (chicken liver) was a Táyag innovation to the evolution of Sísig Bábî.
+Dan Táyag says it was reminiscent of the 1960s Sísig Barbecue with chicken “spare parts” that was popular in the 1960s at Henson and Burgos Street.

-Not to be outdone, Aling Lucing also began serving her SÍSIG on sizzling plates at her place in Crossing.
-Being strategically placed at the crossroads of many travellers coming to and from Angeles City, Aling Lucing’s SIZZLING SÍSIG became popularly known even outside the city.
+Not to be outdone, Áling Lucing also began serving her Sísig on sizzling plates at her place in Crossing.
+Being strategically placed at the crossroads of many travellers coming to and from Angeles City, Áling Lucing’s Sizzling Sísig became popularly known even outside the city.
 Rumor has it that Bongbong Marcos, if not President Marcos himself, was her patron.
-It was said that Aling Lucing would be whisked away to the presidential palace in Malacañang where she would cook SÍSIG exclusively for Marcos and his guests.
-Aling Lucing undoubtedly became one of Angeles City’s icons because of her SÍSIG.
-Catering to a wide range of clientele for more than two decades, Aling Lucing outshone and outlasted many of her local competitors and became the undisputed “Sisig Queen.”
-By the 1990s, Aling Lucing’s version of SÍSIG would become the only version known to most Angeleños.
-Yet throughout her “reign,” many of the old time patrons still visited the by then semi-permanent barbecue stalls at the vacant lot on Burgos Street that still sold their off-the-menu SÍSIG made of grilled pig’s ears and barbecue chicken “spare parts” until the mid-1990s.
-Instead of calling it SÍSIG BARBECUE however, they called this version SÍSIG MATUA ‘old sisig,’ since it has long been eclipsed by the ubiquitous sizzling version.
+It was said that Áling Lucing would be whisked away to the presidential palace in Malacañang where she would cook Sísig exclusively for Marcos and his guests.
+Aling Lucing undoubtedly became one of Angeles City’s icons because of her Sísig.
+Catering to a wide range of clientele for more than two decades, Áling Lucing outshone and outlasted many of her local competitors and became the undisputed “Sisig Queen.”
+By the 1990s, Aling Lucing’s version of Sísig would become the only version known to most Ángeleños.
+Yet throughout her “reign,” many of the old time patrons still visited the by then semi-permanent barbecue stalls at the vacant lot on Burgos Street that still sold their off-the-menu Sísig made of grilled pig’s ears and barbecue chicken “spare parts” until the mid-1990s.
+Instead of calling it Sísig Barbecue however, they called this version Sísig Matua or the old style Sísig, since it has long been eclipsed by the ubiquitous sizzling version.

-In Barangay Santo Domingo,far away from the railroad crossing and the dancing halls, Ápung Mila (Milagros Gomez) continue to served continue to serve the old style “original” SÍSIG, which in their version is simply sliced boiled BALUGBUG BÁBÎ ‘pig’s ears’ in spicy vinegar at her restaurant, Mila’s Tokwa’t Baboy which she opened in 1989.
-She also has her own version of SIZZLING SÍSIG that is made of finely chopped deep fried crunchy BUNTUK BÁBÎ ‘pig’s head’ mixed with red shallots and mild green onions.
-Quiet and reserved, Ápung Mila did not earn the title “Sísig Queen” but she could have been a “Sísig Empress” in her own right with a strong fan base that includes a number of famous national celebrities and personalities that often visit her place to relax and enjoy authentic Kapampángan dishes quietly and incognito.
+In Barangay Santo Domingo, far away from the railroad crossing and the dancing halls, Ápung Mila (Milagros Gomez) continue to serve the old style “original” Sísig, which in their version is simply boiled Balugbug Bábî (pig’s ears) in spicy vinegar at her restaurant, Mila’s Tokwa’t Baboy which she opened in 1989.
+She also has her own version of Sizzling Sísig made of chopped deep fried crunchy Buntuk Bábî (pig’s head) mixed with red shallots and mild green onions.
+Quiet and reserved, Ápung Mila did not earn the title “Sísig Queen” but she could have been a “Sísig Empress” in her own right with a strong fan-base that includes a number of famous national celebrities and personalities that often visit her place to relax and enjoy authentic Kapampángan dishes quietly and incognito.

-In July of 2021, Bápang Cadoc’s son, Ronnie, decided to revive his dad’s SÍSIG and opened up Cadoc’s Sisig and Barbecue, remaining faithful to his dad’s simple recipe of smoke-gilled pig’s ears, onions, chilli pepper and KALMUNDING juice.
+In July of 2021, Bápang Cadoc’s son, Ronnie, decided to revive his dad’s Sísig and opened up Cadoc’s Sisig and Barbecue, remaining faithful to his dad’s simple recipe of smoke-gilled pig’s ears, onions, chilli pepper and Kalamunding juice.

 Reference: